TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 >
 >There are many types of knowledge.
 One kind of knowledge that ppears across many of these typologies is *declarative knowledge*, or the knowledge of facrs and concepts that can be stated or declared.
 Declarative knowledge can be thought of as "knowing what".
 >
->A second type of knowledge is often referred to as *procedural knowledge*, because it involves knowing how and knowing whem to apply various procedures, methods, theories, styles, or approaches.
+>A second type of knowledge is often referred to as *procedural knowledge*, because it involves knowing how and knowing when to apply various procedures, methods, theories, styles, or approaches.
 >
 >Declarative and procedural knowledge are not the same, nor do they enable the same kinds of performance.
 It is common, for instance, for students to know facts and concepts but not know how or when to apply them.
 In fact, research on science learning demonstrates that even when students can state scientific facts, they are often weak at applying those facts to solve problems, interpret data, and draw conclusions.
 >